Considerations for the Future of Animal Science Research

 Japan-U.S. Workshop on Sustainable Energy Futures

-An ad hoc committee under the Science and Technology for Sustainability Program (STS) organized a joint Japan-U.S. workshop on sustainable energy futures.
+An ad hoc committee under the STS program organized a joint Japan-U.S. workshop on sustainable energy futures.
 The one-day workshop featured invited presentations and discussions on effective strategies and the research and technology needed to achieve sustainable energy solutions in Japan and the U.S. The workshop included participants from governments, academia, the private sector, and nongovernmental organizations involved in sustainability issues in Japan and the U.S. The workshop was held in June 2012 and an individually-authored summary of the workshop has been issued.

 Sustainable Acquisition: Fostering Sustainability Considerations into Public and Private Sector Procurement Tools and Capabilities

-The National Academies, under a collaboration between the Science and Technology for Sustainability Program and the Computer Science and Telecommunications Board, hosted a workshop on December 7-8, 2011, on fostering better sustainability considerations in procurement tools and capabilities across the public and private sectors.
+The STS program, in collaboration with the Computer Science and Telecommunications Board, hosted a workshop on December 7-8, 2011, on fostering better sustainability considerations in procurement tools and capabilities across the public and private sectors.
 The workshop featured invited presentations and discussions to assess the current landscape of green purchasing tools, identify opportunities and emerging requirements for enhanced and/or new tools, identify potential barriers to progress (such as cross-tool interoperability), and explore potential solutions.
 It also considered associated training required to realize the full benefits of these tools.

 An ad hoc committee organized two public workshops in 2011 to help establish the dimensions of the food security challenge and explore how to sustainably meet growing food demands during the coming decades.
 The first workshop, Measuring Food Insecurity and Assessing the Sustainability of Global Food Systems, examined the empirical basis for past trends, the current situation and projections for the future.
 The second workshop, Exploring Sustainable Solutions for Increasing Global Food Supplies, examined a set of issues fundamental to assuring that food supplies could be increased to meet the needs of the world's growing population--now expected to grow to 9 billion by the year 2050.